Glyphack/Glyphack/content/blog/huec/index.md

 49-54 | Name       | Length-prefixed alarm name "Test" + 00 terminator (inactive)
 {{< /ble-packet >}}

 Then I turned it on again for tomorrow via the app.
-This is the edit request sets the active byte to 1:
+This is the edit request that sets the active byte to 1:

 {{< ble-packet payload="01 02 00 00 01 00 C0 DA 91 69 00 09 01 01 01 06 01 09 08 01 65 1C 01 EF 55 72 FE F8 17 4B 67 AC ED 26 72 1F CF AA 24 00 FF FF FF FF 04 54 65 73 74 01" >}}
 0     | Command   | 01 to edit an existing alarm